saor48/project4-cookbook/README.md

-clean visual.js

 # Cookbook
 An online cookbook where users can post their recipes and vote on other recipes.
 Recipes are searchable for parameters of country, cuisine and author.
+This App provides users with an easily searchable database of recipes.
+Users may provide and edit recipes.

 ## UX
 The App uses Materialize collapsible menus for a simple and clear interface that works well on mobiles.
 The color scheme is warm muted colors that are associated with food.
-This App provides users with an easily searchable database of recipes.
-Users may provide and edit recipes.
 As a recipe contains a lot of data, I tried to make the input form easy to use.
 The input is broken into three sections; recipe details, ingredients and preparation.
 The form is accordion style to be easy to use and less daunting.